Code-switching Speech Recognition Under the Lens: Model- and Data-Centric Perspectives: Results and Analysis

 While fine-tuning a CS-ASR model on synthesized data outperforms the zero-shot setup, it yields moderately lower performance compared to fine-tuning on real speech.
 Additionally, fine-tuning the TTS model on target code-switching data prior to speech synthesis provides substantial benefits for downstream ASR performance.

 Results indicate that augmenting training with synthesized speech and original text improves performance on SEAME but degrades performance on ASRU.
 When augmented with synthesized data three times the size of the original training set, the fine-tuned model achieves the best WER of 12.7\% and 17.7\% on the two SEAME test sets, respectively.
 However, this data augmentation strategy leads to performance degradation for ASRU.
 This discrepancy can be attributed to differences in textual complexity between the SEAME and ASRU datasets.
+We also compare this augmentation strategy with the traditional speed perturbation method.
+The results show that augmenting data with synthesized speech and original text yields higher performance than speed perturbation under the same data scale.
+Moreover, combining both augmentation methods leads to further performance gains on the SEAME dataset.

 The above is consistent with our finding in the previous section that the ASRU data exhibits less language confusion compared to the SEAME data.
 Therefore, a model fine-tuned on ASRU data is able to learn its structural patterns effectively from the original training data, and additional synthesized ASRU data introduces redundancy or noise rather than beneficial linguistic diversity.